aaronNGi/bar.sh/README.md

 In order for users to be able to customize modules via `bar.rc`, modules should use parameter expansion.
 When setting their internal module variables, variables from `bar.rc` should be used as value.
-A default value can be supplied, in case the variable is not in `bar.rc`:
+A default value can be supplied, in case the variable isn't in `bar.rc`:

     mod_format=${foo_format:-foo:%s}